m7moudGadallah/Learning-Software-Testing-with-Jest/unit-testing/README.md

 ## Disadvantages

--   Don't give alot of Confidence
+-   Don't give a lot of Confidence

 ## Testing withJest